+The Design Day is a calculated metric that is representative of an average day in the peak month, which is calculated by dividing the total peak month operations by 30.5.
 The peak activity period in the Design Day is the Design Hour.
-For planning purposes, the Design Hour operations are estimated to account for 20% of Design Day operations (Design Day \times 0.20).
+For planning purposes, the Design Hour operations are estimated to account for 20% of Design Day operations.